eblais/cs365notes/_posts/2024-01-17-undecidability.md

 > By construction, $$M$$ halts on $$x$$ if and only if $$T$$ does not accept $$\left< M \right> x$$.
 > But this contradicts the claim that $$T$$ decides $$\textsf{Halt}_{TM}$$.

-And we can also modify the proof to show that determining if a Turing machine accepts _any_ string is also undecidable.
+We can also modify the proof to show that determining if a Turing machine accepts _any_ string is also undecidable.
 Define $$L(M) = \{ x \in \{0,1\}^* : M \mbox{ accepts } x\}$$; recall that $$L(M)$$ denotes the language _recognized_ by $$M$$.

 > **Theorem 2.**